rafa-san/codecademy-learn-javascript/6-loops/1-loops/10-review/lesson.md

 .
 A nested for loop is a loop inside another loop
 . while loops allow for different types of stopping conditions .
 Stopping conditions are crucial for avoiding infinite loops.
-. do...while loops run code at least once— only checking the stopping condition after the first execution .
+. do...while loops run code at least once — only checking the stopping condition after the first execution .
 The break keyword allows programs to leave a loop during the execution of its block